Jim Ross Lightfoot

 James Ross Lightfoot (born September 27, 1938) is an American businessman-broadcaster who served as a member of the United States House of Representatives from Iowa.
+He was the Republican nominee for the United States Senate in 1996 and for Governor of Iowa in 1998.

 Early life

 Lightfoot was born in the Florence Crittenton Home for Unwed Mothers in Sioux City, Iowa.
 He was raised on a farm near Farragut, Iowa, where he graduated from Farragut High School in 1956.

 Career

 Early career

 Lightfoot served eight years in the United States Army and United States Army Reserve.
 He began his career working for IBM as a customer engineer and was eventually transferred to Tulsa, Oklahoma.
 He also worked as an officer in the Tulsa Police Department.

 Returning to his native Iowa in the early-1960s, Lightfoot became a broadcaster on KMA radio, the flagship station of May Broadcasting Company.
 While at KMA, Lightfoot was also well known as a rodeo announcer and sought-after speaker for various organizations’ events.